Telugu-AI-Hub/.github/README.md

+## Hi there 👋

+This organisation aims to work on creating NLP resources.
+Some ideas are:

 1. **Tokenization**: Create a tool that can split Telugu text into meaningful tokens like words or characters.
 This is fundamental for many NLP tasks.

 2. **Part-of-Speech (POS) Tagger**: Develop a POS tagger that assigns grammatical categories (like noun, verb, adjective) to each word in a Telugu sentence.